CVSSP/maruss-website/_posts/2018-01-09-research-fellows.md

 For more information and to apply online, please visit:

-- Research Fellow in [Source Separation for Musical Audio Repurposing](http://jobs.surrey.ac.uk/107017) (Ref: 107117)
+- Research Fellow in [Source Separation for Musical Audio Repurposing](http://jobs.surrey.ac.uk/107017) (Ref: 107017)

-- Research Fellow in [Perceptual Audio Evaluation](http://jobs.surrey.ac.uk/107117) (Ref: 107017)
+- Research Fellow in [Perceptual Audio Evaluation](http://jobs.surrey.ac.uk/107117) (Ref: 107117)

 We acknowledge, understand and embrace diversity.

+---
+See also: Research Fellow in [Audio Signal Processing](http://jobs.surrey.ac.uk/000918)